-The 2020 Legislative Session begins on February 11th and ends on May 18th.
-Follow the progress of MCD legislative initiatives at the State Capitol through weekly updates from Public Policy Director Kody Olson.
+The 2021 Legislative Session begins on January 5th and ends on May 17th.
+Follow the Minnesota Council on Disability (MCD) legislative initiatives at the State Capitol through weekly updates from Public Policy Director Trevor Turner.

 On this page:

 The Judiciary and Public Safety Omnibus bill (HF 63) was likely the most debated budget bill during the 2021 Special Session, primarily because of the police reform provisions -matters of much current public interest.
 In the final bill, however, is an amendment to the Minnesota Human Rights Act, effective July 1st, 2022:

 To determine the appropriate reasonable accommodation the employer, agency, or organization shall initiate an informal, interactive process with the individual with a disability in need of the accommodation.
 This process should identify the limitations resulting from the disability and any potential reasonable accommodations that could overcome those limitations.

 The key words in this amendment are “interactive process.”

 This amendment brings the Minnesota Human Rights Act (MHRA) in line with the Americans with Disabilities Act (ADA) regarding disability workplace accommodation protections.
 It requires that an employer and an employee with a disability must engage in an “interactive process,” or back-and-forth conversation, to determine a reasonable disability workplace accommodation.

 Federal law guarantees the right to an interactive process; however, Minnesota did not guarantee it.
 In 2021, the Minnesota Supreme Court ruled (Thaleaha McBee v.
 Team Industries, Inc. [PDF]) that the state of Minnesota and its entities could neither provide guidance on nor enforcement of the interactive process because it was not explicitly stated in the Minnesota Human Rights Act.